Souder House

 The Souder House is a historic commercial building located in Scaggsville, Maryland, Howard County, Maryland, now owned by the Howard County Government.

 The building is two levels with stone veneer facing.
-The building is located on a former 250 acre slave plantation once owned by the Botterill Family, who the Howard County town of Botterill, Maryland are named after.
+The building is located on a former 250 acre slave plantation once owned by the Botterill Family.
 It is inset in a graded fork of Old Scaggsville Road and All Saint's road, serving as the primary entrance to the mill town of Laurel, Maryland on the other side of the Patuxent River.
 A bridge served as the community link to the Avondale Mill and main street connecting to the historic B&O railroad stop.
 The building served as a bar, grocery store, fueling station, and hair salon.
 Its last commercial owners were the Souder Construction Company.
 In December 2014, Howard County purchased the building for $325,000 holding a community meeting on its condition.
 In December 2015, the county held a meeting announcing its intention to demolish the building.
 The county did not publish a historical review, but claimed a historian had cleared the property because of its "mishmash" architecture.